 A drunk driving conviction can stay on your DMV record for three or more years.
 You can expect your rates to decrease once it’s off your record.
 Remember that many things affect your rates.
 A DUI is a big part, but other things such as your ZIP code, the type of car you drive, and more can affect your auto insurance rates.

-Will my insurer cancel my coverage after a DUI?
+Will my insurer cancel my policy after a DUI?

 Your insurer is very likely to cancel your policy if you’re found guilty of drunk driving.
 Some, like Progressive, won’t.
 But expect the worst to happen if you get a DUI.